Welcome to Legal Eagle

 The bottom line—it’s all new to you and it’s not clear what works and what doesn’t.

 Finals are the only grades that matter, but you get zero feedback until after your finals are over.
-So you end of having to study everything, doing hundreds of hours of useless crap work that won’t help on the final, because you don’t know any better.
+So you end up having to study everything, doing hundreds of hours of useless crap work that won’t help on the final, because you don’t know any better.

 I can’t stand that.